 Always keep in mind that F&M Bank will never send emails or other messages that require customers to send personal information to us via email, website links, pop-up windows.
 Any unsolicited request for F&M Bank account information you receive through emails, web sites, text messages, or other communication should be considered fraudulent and reported immediately to an F&M Bank representative.

-F&M Bank will NEVER ask for sensitive information, such as Social Security numbers, account numbers, Access IDs or passwords, via e-mail.
-Beware of internet phishing scams.
-Do not respond to internet, e-mail, or phone requests for debit/credit card, bank account, or family information.
-Internet fraud is becoming rampant.
-Guard your personal information carefully!
+F&M Bank will NEVER ask for sensitive information, such as account numbers, Social Security number, Access IDs, passwords, or personal identification numbers (PIN), via email.
+Beware of Internet Phishing scams.
+Do not respond to Internet, email, or phone requests for debit/credit card, bank account, or family information.
+Internet fraud is rampant.
+Guard your personal information carefully.

-Be prepared.
-Make a log of everything in your wallet including drivers license, debit cards, credit cards, Social Security card, etc. Be sure to include account numbers as well as the telephone contact information printed on the back of the card, so you have the information to quickly report the loss.
+- Be prepared.
+Make a log of everything in your wallet, including driver’s license, debit cards, credit cards, etc. Be sure to include account numbers as well as the telephone contact information printed on the back of the card, so you have the information to quickly report the loss.
 Keep this log in a safe place other than your wallet.
-If you are traveling, carry a duplicate copy of your passport for identification.
-File a police report immediately in the jurisdiction where your wallet is stolen, which proves to credit providers you were diligent.
+File a police report immediately in the jurisdiction where your wallet is stolen, which proves to creditors you were diligent.

-Immediately call the three national credit-reporting organizations and place a fraud alert on your name and Social Security number.
+- Immediately notify the three national credit-reporting organizations and place a fraud alert on your name and Social Security number.
 This alert notifies companies that checks your credit that your information was stolen and that you must be contacted by phone before new credit can be authorized.